etwa-rsc/rules/the-official-rules-of-tiddlywinks.md

 27. Squop-Up Turns

-27.1 If, at the end of a turn, a partnership has no free winks (owing to all its unpotted winks being squopped), that partnership is said to be “squopped up”.
+27.1 If, at the end of a turn (which may consist of more than one shot: see Rule 15), a partnership has no free winks (owing to all its unpotted winks being squopped), that partnership is said to be “squopped up”.
 The opposing partnership is then entitled to a number of “squop-up turns”.

+27.2 The number of squop-up turns is equal to one more than the number of winks on the field of play that are neither squopped nor squopping.

+27.2.1 The number of squop-up turns is calculated immediately after the turn that caused the squop-up to occur.

-27.1.1 A "flat wink" is a free wink on the field of play that is not squopping (i.e. one that has been played from behind the baseline but that is not potted, squopped or squopping).
-The number of squop-up turns is equal to the number of flat winks plus one.
+27.2.2 Winks that have not been played from behind the baseline, and winks that have been potted, are not on the field of play and so are not counted when calculating the number of squop-up turns.

-27.1.2 In the special case that there are no flat winks and the colour of the squopping partnership that is next in colour sequence has no free winks, then the number of squop-up turns is two.
+27.2.3 In the special case that there are no winks on the field of play that are neither squopped nor squopping, and the colour of the squopping partnership that is next in colour sequence has no free winks, then the number of squop-up turns is two.

-27.1.3 The number of squop-up turns is calculated immediately after the turn that caused the squop-up to occur.

-27.2 Squop-up turns are turns shared between the two colours of the squopping partnership.
+27.3 Squop-up turns are turns shared between the two colours of the squopping partnership.
 The squop-up turns are played using the normal sequence of colours.

-27.2.1 If one of the squopping partnership colours cannot play a wink during a particular turn (owing to having no free winks or the forfeiture of a shot according to Rule 19), then this counts as a turn when determining how many squop-up turns have been played.
+27.3.1 If one of the squopping partnership colours cannot play a wink during a particular turn (owing to having no free winks or the forfeiture of a shot according to Rule 19), then this counts as a turn when determining how many squop-up turns have been played.

-27.2.2 The squopped-up partnership has no free winks with which to play during squop-up turns.
+27.3.2 The squopped-up partnership has no free winks with which to play during squop-up turns.
 If one of the squopped-up partnership colours is due to forfeit a shot by Rule 19, then this forfeiture is deemed to have occurred if that colour’s turn takes place during the squop-up turns.

-27.2.3 If the timed period of the game (Rule 22) had ended before the squop-up occurred, then the squop-up turns are part of the normal counting of rounds in the round limit period of the game (Rule 23).
+27.3.3 If the timed period of the game (Rule 22) had ended before the squop-up occurred, then the squop-up turns are part of the normal counting of rounds in the round limit period of the game (Rule 23).

-27.2.4 If the timed period of the game (Rule 22) ends during squop-up turns, it is deemed to have elapsed immediately before the first turn in which a member of the squopped-up partnership has a free wink of the colour to be played.
+27.3.4 If the timed period of the game (Rule 22) ends during squop-up turns, it is deemed to have elapsed immediately before the first turn in which a member of the squopped-up partnership has a free wink of the colour to be played.

-27.3 Before the squop-up turns have been completed, the squopping partnership must play a freeing shot.
+27.4 Before the squop-up turns have been completed, the squopping partnership must play a freeing shot.

-27.3.1 A freeing shot is a shot that leaves an opponent with a free wink, one that pots the sixth wink of any colour, or one that terminates the game according to Rule 26.
+27.4.1 A freeing shot is a shot that leaves an opponent with a free wink, one that pots the sixth wink of any colour, or one that terminates the game according to Rule 26.

-27.3.2 In rare situations, the squopping partnership may be unable to play a freeing shot when required owing to forfeiture of a shot by Rule 19.
+27.4.2 In rare situations, the squopping partnership may be unable to play a freeing shot when required owing to forfeiture of a shot by Rule 19.
 This does constitute a failure to free.

-27.3.3 If the round limit period is completed before a freeing shot is required, then the game ends (as described in Rule 24) and there is no requirement to play a freeing shot.
+27.4.3 If the round limit period is completed before a freeing shot is required, then the game ends (as described in Rule 24) and there is no requirement to play a freeing shot.

-27.4 Once a freeing shot has been played, squop-up turns come to an end, regardless of whether the full number of squop-up turns were played or not.
+27.5 Once a freeing shot has been played, squop-up turns come to an end, regardless of whether the full number of squop-up turns were played or not.
 The squopped-up partnership must be given an opportunity to play a shot once one of its winks is freed.

-27.4.1 The turn in which a freeing shot is played should be completed.
+27.5.1 The turn in which a freeing shot is played should be completed.
 For instance, if green and yellow are squopped up and blue plays a shot that simultaneously pots a blue wink and frees a green wink, then blue does play another shot in that turn even though squop-up turns have come to an end.

-27.4.2 After a freeing shot, until the partnership that had been squopped up starts a turn with a free wink of the colour to be played, the squopping partnership must leave at least one opponent wink free at the end of each turn.
+27.5.2 After a freeing shot, until the partnership that had been squopped up starts a turn with a free wink of the colour to be played, the squopping partnership must leave at least one opponent wink free at the end of each turn.
 Further, until the partnership that had been squopped up starts a turn with a free wink of the colour to be played, if an opponent wink of the colour due to begin a turn next is free at the end of any shot, then at least one wink of this colour must be left free at the end of the turn.

-27.4.3 Having a turn with a free wink constitutes having the opportunity to play a shot, even if no shot can be played owing to forfeiture of a shot by Rule 19.
+27.5.3 Having a turn with a free wink constitutes having the opportunity to play a shot, even if no shot can be played owing to forfeiture of a shot by Rule 19.

-27.4.4 It is not required that the partnership that had been squopped up have the opportunity to play a shot if the game ends first (by the situation described in Rule 24 or Rule 26).
+27.5.4 It is not required that the partnership that had been squopped up have the opportunity to play a shot if the game ends first (by the situation described in Rule 24 or Rule 26).
 Similarly, it is not required that the freed colour has the opportunity to play a shot if any colour becomes potted out before the freed colour has the opportunity to play.

-27.5 If a freeing shot is not played as required by Rule 27.3, or the opponents are not given the opportunity to play a shot once one of their winks is freed as required by Rule 27.4, then the situation is referred to as a “failure to free”.
+27.6 If a freeing shot is not played as required by Rule 27.4, or the opponents are not given the opportunity to play a shot once one of their winks is freed as required by Rule 27.5, then the situation is referred to as a “failure to free”.

-27.5.1 For the first shot of the turn following the failure to free the person due to play the next colour is awarded a “free shot with a nominated colour”.
+27.6.1 For the first shot of the turn following the failure to free the person due to play the next colour is awarded a “free shot with a nominated colour”.
 The person shall nominate a colour that has a free wink.
 For that shot the nominated colour may be played as if it was the person’s normal colour.

-27.5.2 If, in the playing of a free shot with a nominated colour, a wink of either the nominated colour or the person’s normal colour is potted, then the person gets another shot as part of the same turn.
+27.6.2 If, in the playing of a free shot with a nominated colour, a wink of either the nominated colour or the person’s normal colour is potted, then the person gets another shot as part of the same turn.
 The person can continue the turn by playing any of his or her normal colour winks freed by the previous shot.
 Note that at the end of the game, winks in the pot count for their actual colour, regardless of who potted them.

-27.5.3 If, in the playing of a free shot with a nominated colour, a wink of either the nominated colour or the person’s normal colour wholly or partially leaves the playing volume during the shot, then the person forfeits the next shot to be played with his or her normal colour.
+27.6.3 If, in the playing of a free shot with a nominated colour, a wink of either the nominated colour or the person’s normal colour wholly or partially leaves the playing volume during the shot, then the person forfeits the next shot to be played with his or her normal colour.

-27.5.4 If the failure to free occurs on the final turn of the fifth round of the round limit period, then the next colour in sequence shall be entitled to one extra turn, starting with a free shot with a nominated colour.
+27.6.4 If the failure to free occurs on the final turn of the fifth round of the round limit period, then the next colour in sequence shall be entitled to one extra turn, starting with a free shot with a nominated colour.

 28. Foul Shots